plainsheet/plainsheet/SECURITY.md

 # Security Policy

 According to the MIT license, the maintainer of this software is not liable for any damages or other liabilities.

 However, we are committed to actively addressing security issues as part of our community involvement.

 # Reporting a Vulnerability

-If you encounter a security issue, please contact me at peter.byun.dev@gmail.com.
+If you encounter a security issue, please contact us at peter.byun.dev@gmail.com.

-I will respond promptly and ensure that the issue is addressed by the appropriate individual or organization.
+We will respond promptly and ensure that the issue is addressed by the appropriate individual or organization.

 Thank you for your attention to the security of our software.